 Education and School Development

-A quality education is one the greatest gifts you can be given in life.
+A quality education is one of the greatest gifts you can be given in life.

-A quality education opens up opportunities in life to happiness, peace and prospoerity.
+A quality education opens up opportunities in life to happiness, peace and prosperity.

-In Tanzania, education starts with pre-primary (aged 5-6), followed by 7 years of primary schooling all in Swahili, followed by 4 years of secondary where O Levels are taken in English, then 2 years in upper secondary for A levels, or college or vocational training.
-After A levels is university or college.
+In Tanzania, education starts with pre-primary (aged 5-6), followed by seven years of primary schooling all in Swahili culminating in the stand 7 exams.
+This is followed by 4four years of secondary, where O-Levels are taken in English, then two years in upper secondary for A-levels, college or vocational training.
+After upper secondary, students attend university or college.

 When we explore the root causes of poor academic performance, we uncover the many challenges students face:

-• Some schools have teaching and learning environments that are unsafe, uninspiring, under resourced.
+Some schools have teaching and learning environments that are unsafe, uninspiring, and under resourced.

-• Overcrowded classrooms in both promary and secondary schools due to insufficient classrooms
+Overcrowded classrooms in both primary and secondary schools due to insufficient classrooms

-• Schools often have very bad toilets which are a breeding ground for diseases resulting in students being fearful of using them which contributes to absenteeism, especially for young girls.
+Schools often have unsafe and unhygienic toilets which are a breeding ground for diseases resulting in students being fearful of using them which contributes to absenteeism, especially for young girls.

 A lack of lunchtime meals can result in stunted physical and cranial development, afternoon tiredness, absenteeism.